zeeshanrafique23/zeeshanrafique23/README.md

 <h2 align="center">Hello there!
 My name is Zeeshan Rafique.</h2>
 <p align="center">I'm an RTL Design Engineer [RISC-V]</p>

-<p align="center"> I am an RTL design engineer with a strong background in Computer Architecture and Digital Logic Design.
+<p> I am an RTL design engineer with a strong background in Computer Architecture and Digital Logic Design.
 I have deep knowledge of System on Chip components like bus protocols and peripheral communication with CPU whereas I love to work on RISC-V based CPUs.
 My research focus area is to improve computation speed and power optimization in hardware for Machine Learning applications. </p>

 ### 💻 Languages and Tools:
 * SystemVerilog